Integrating Health Care Planning for Health and Prosperity in North Queensland

 Summary

-This project aims to improve the responsiveness of health services to the health needs of communities in the North Queensland region.
-The primary research question is: How do we best develop and implement integrated place-based planning to the unique contexts of northern Queensland?
+This project aimed to improve the responsiveness of health services to the needs of communities in the North Queensland region.
+The primary research question was: How do we best develop and implement integrated place-based planning to the unique contexts of Northern Queensland?

 Why is this study needed?